t-brandt/orvara/README.rst

 .. code-block:: bash

-    plot_orbit --output-dir ./plots --config-file orvara/tests/config_HD4747.ini
+    plot_orbit --output-dir ./plots orvara/tests/config_HD4747.ini

-Then, plot your MCMC chains by pointing to the paths for the configuration file following -config-file and the output directory for the plots following -output-dir.
+Then, plot your MCMC chains by using a different configuration file and (optionally) specifying an output directory for the plots following :code:`--output-dir`.

 Contribution Guidelines